-- Storing submitted form contents – when someone fills out the contact form on your website, your website will generally email the details to you (and / or other persons in your business).
+- Storing submitted form contents – when someone fills out the contact form on your website, your website will generally email the details to you (and/or other persons in your business).
 Some websites also store submitted form data so that it is accessible in your website dashboard (or somewhere else).
 If your website ever gets hacked, this data will be available to the hacker.
-Even if your site is not hacked, this data may be visible to other users who can login to your site.
+Even if your site is not hacked, this data may be visible to other users who can log in to your site.

-- Order and customer information – generally, if you have an ecommerce website it’s your payment processor that handles and stores customer card details.
-Often, though, ecommerce websites will store other customer and order information right inside your website admin area.
+- Order and customer information – generally, if you have an eCommerce website, it’s your payment processor that handles and stores customer card details.
+Often, though, eCommerce websites will store other customer and order information right inside your website admin area.
 This is usually necessary for the processing of orders, but consider removing older data when it is no longer required for the website for the same reasons as in the previous point.

 - Controlling who has access to your website admin area – who has the login details for your website admin area?
 It might be ok, for example, for your website support person to have access, but if they haven’t had any dealings with you for a few years, it might be better to remove them from the site.
-Same goes for former employees, designers who might have been given ‘temporary’ access to build a landing page some time ago etc. Have a regular check and removal of users that just don’t need to be there!
+The same goes for former employees, designers who might have been given ‘temporary’ access to build a landing page some time ago, etc. Have a regular check and removal of users that just don’t need to be there!

 Working from home?

-This final point is important wherever you work on your website, but is particularly relevant at the moment to employees and business owners who are working from their home.
+This final point is important wherever you work on your website, but is particularly relevant at the moment to employees and business owners who are working from home.